Career

 So you've got CodingPhase in one tab and Scrimba in the other, and you can't pull the trigger on either.

 I get it.
 Both look good.
 Both promise to get you coding.
-And the more you read, the more they start to blur together, until picking one feels like flipping a coin you'll regret.
+And the more you read, the more they blur together, until picking one feels like flipping a coin you'll regret.

 The one-line verdict